 - Respond and tell the bully to stop.
-State clearly that the behaviour is not right, and that you find it offensive. - Make no further responses from this point. - Keep copies of any offensive messages or images. - Tell your parents. - Report it to your Class Teacher or Coordinator. - Do not be afraid that reporting it will only make the bullying worse.
-It won't get better if you don't do something about it. - Report it online via Electronic E-School Management System
+State clearly that the behavior is not right, and that you find it offensive. - Make no further responses from this point. - Keep copies of any offensive messages or images. - Tell your parents. - Report it to the Class Teacher or Coordinator. - Do not be afraid that reporting will only make the bullying worse.
+It won't get better if you don't do something about it. - Report it via an E-School Management System.